Karen Bass's Long March from Communist Fringe to Biden's VP Shortlist

 This fact was also confirmed in testimony during a 1972 House Subcommittee.
 An undercover police deputy from New Orleans testified about the vetting process he endured when he applied to join the Venceremos Brigade.
 “To be a member of the brigade, you had to be confirmed as a Marxist‐Leninist,” he said.

-“To get into the Venceremos Brigade, he said, required filling out a detailed application, undergoing interviews concerning his political beliefs and three‐and‐a‐half months of twice‐a‐week indoctrination sessions,” the New York Times reported.
+He said getting into the Brigade “required filling out a detailed application, undergoing interviews concerning his political beliefs and three‐and‐a‐half months of twice‐a‐week indoctrination sessions,” the New York Times reported.

 This vetting process was especially true for Brigade leaders.